Pimcore: Pimcore Platform

-The Pimcore platform combines PIM, CMS, DAM and e-commerce in a single application, positioning itself as a system solution for consolidating IT landscapes.
-In this sense, Pimcore is a champion for integrated system solutions, rather than the best-of-breed approach.
+The Pimcore platform combines PIM, CMS, DAM and e-commerce in a single application, consolidating IT landscapes.

 History

 Pimcore was originally developed by the digital agency elements at New Media Solutions GmbH.
 The first public beta version was released on January 21, 2010.
 In 2013, the company Pimcore GmbH was founded.

 In 2015, Pimcore launched a global partnership program for system integrators and digital agencies.
 It has partners in Europe, North America, and Southeast Asia.

 Pimcore follows the guidelines and definitions of the PHP Framework Interop Group (PSR 1, 2, 3, 4 and 7).
 The company has been a member of this PHP standardisation body since August 2016.

 In 2018, Pimcore received $3.5 million in Series A funding by German Auctus Capital.

 In 2022, Pimcore closed a $12M Series B Deal led by Nordwind Growth to globally expand the Enterprise Open-Source Data and Experience Management Platform.